somso2e/somso2e.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I'm Sepand.
-I'm currently a last-year electrical engineer student at K.N.
-Toosi University of Technology, Tehran, Iran.
+I'm a holder of bacholer in electrical engineer from the K.N.
+Toosi University of Technology, one of Iran's top 5 engineering Universities.

-I'm interested in the use of Machine Learning and Neural Network in medecine, programming (C++, python, MATLAB and VHDL) and  digital electronics.
+I'm passionate about the use of Machine Learning and neural network in medecine, programming (python, C++ and MATLAB ) and  digital electronics.

+I've developed

 I've put the source code and a short description of some of my projects on my [projects](/projects/) tab.

-Welcome to my github page.
-(Still ork in progress)